habi/Zebra-Fish-Gills/README.md

 [![DOI](https://zenodo.org/badge/147517895.svg)](https://zenodo.org/badge/latestdoi/147517895) [![Binder](https://mybinder.org/badge_logo.svg)](https://mybinder.org/v2/gh/habi/Zebra-Fish-Gills/master)

-Complete analysis for the paper *Adaptation Mechanism Of The Adult Zebrafish Respiratory Organ To Endurance Training*.
+Complete analysis for the manuscript on the *Adaptation Mechanism Of The Adult Zebrafish Respiratory Organ To Endurance Training*.
+A preprint of the manuscript can be found on bioRxiv with the DOI [10.1101/744300](https://doi.org/10.1101/744300).

 We want to see differences in the gills of trained and untrained zebrafishes.
 The [analysis notebook](https://github.com/habi/Zebra-Fish-Gills/blob/master/Gills-Analysis.ipynb) was used to read all the raw data and to procuce all figures in the manuscript.